StrangeBeeCorp/Security/Security advisories/SB-SEC-ADV-2023-001.md

 ## Recommended Action

 Immediate update to TheHive version 5.2.9 or higher is strongly advised to remediate this vulnerability.

-The process for the CVE assignment is ongoing.

 ## Acknowledgments